corbamico/quicklinks-taskbar-cpp/README.md

 ## Usage

-- Run Quicklinks.exe (with config.json in same dir)
+- Run Quicklinks.exe (with config.json in same directory)
-- Pin Quicklinks.exe in taskbar, and right click the icon in taskbar.
+- Pin Quicklinks.exe in frist/or other position of taskbar, and set as "action":"show" in config.json
+- Right click the icon in taskbar, or WIN+1

 ## Screen